mpk3/mpk3.github.io/about.markdown

 permalink: /about/
 ---

-Recent graduate with an MSc in Computationl Linguistics from SUNY Buffalo.
-Interested in complex systems, nlp, and all topics that commingle in the brackish of CL.
+Recent grad with an MS in Computationl Linguistics from SUNY Buffalo.
+Interested in complex systems, nlp, entomology, Chinese, embedded systems blah blah blah